 Change is in the air.
 With macOS 11.0 Big Sur, Apple has used the Mac’s upcoming CPU architecture shift as an opportunity to redesign macOS from the ground up with a lively, refined interface and completely overhauled apps.
-Here’s a look at what’s coming in Big Sur, arriving Fall 2020.
+Here’s a look at what’s new in Big Sur, which was released on November 12, 2020.

 Enter 11: The End of macOS 10.x